ellie-dojofive/mcumgr-toolkit/README.md

 The central most important setting is [`MCUMGR_TRANSPORT_NETBUF_SIZE`](https://github.com/zephyrproject-rtos/zephyr/blob/v4.2.1/subsys/mgmt/mcumgr/transport/Kconfig#L40).
 Its default of 384 bytes is very limiting, both for performance and as limiting factor of large responses, like `os task_statistics` or some shell commands.

-Be aware that changing this value also requires an increase of `MCUMGR_TRANSPORT_WORKQUEUE_STACK_SIZE`, otherwise I got overflow crashes.
+Be aware that changing this value also requires an increase of `MCUMGR_TRANSPORT_WORKQUEUE_STACK_SIZE` to prevent overflow crashes.

 In practice, I found that the following values work quite well (on i.MX RT1060) and give me 410 KB/s read and 120 KB/s write throughput, which is an order of magnitude faster than the default settings.